Parenting Plans in Tennessee

 The very act of formulating the plan also benefits everyone involved.
 It helps parents learn how to work together once they are divorced and what they can expect from each other.
 While it can’t resolve all problems in custody cases, the Parenting Plan law goes a long way to improving the relationship of the divorcing parents and thereby helping their child.
 In the end, it’s a win-win situation.

-For more, see: Tennessee Child Custody Laws in Divorce and for links to forms: Tennessee Parenting Plan, Primary Residential Parent & Divorce Law.
-Also, for a more detailed discussion of parenting issues, child support, and 8 examples of parenting plans from real Tennessee cases, purchase the Tennessee Parenting Plans and Child Support Worksheets: Building a Constructive Future for Your Family, by Miles Mason, Sr. available on Amazon.
+For a more detailed discussion of parenting issues, child support, and 8 examples of parenting plans from real Tennessee cases, purchase the Tennessee Parenting Plans and Child Support Worksheets: Building a Constructive Future for Your Family, by Miles Mason, Sr. available on Amazon.